 Photo: The Cardinal Bird performs at the UofL football team’s 35-14 home victory over North Carolina State on October 8, 1994.
 Photo by Harry Sanders.
 This photo originally ran on the front page of the October 13, 1994 issue of The Louisville Cardinal.

-Are you an alumni of The Louisville Cardinal?
+Are you an alum of The Louisville Cardinal?
 Then we want your memories!

 By Paul Fultz

-Are you an alumni of The Louisville Cardinal?
+Are you an alum of The Louisville Cardinal?
 Then we want your memories!

-Do you have photos of yourself and other staffers from your time on the paper?
+Do you have photos of yourself and other staffers from your time on staff?
 Are they safe to print on a family friendly website such as this one?
 Then email them to us at lcag94@aol.com and we’ll post them.

-Do you have lots of interesting stories about your time on the paper?
+Do you have lots of interesting stories about your time at The Cardinal?
 Do you have some crazy stories?
 And perhaps a few normal ones?
 Email them to us and we’ll use them in an oral history of The Cardinal we’re putting together.

-Would you rather use your memories to write a piece about your time at the paper and/or what you’ve been up to since?
+Would you rather use your memories to write a piece about your time there and/or what you’ve been up to since?
 Then send it to us and we’ll publish it.
 It can be as long or as short as you’d like.

 Do you occasionally get the urge to resharpen those old skills by committing an act of journalism and writing something new?
 Then we’ve got you covered!
 We have dozens of ideas for feature stories about alumni, and looks back at past events on campus that still affect us today.
 Or perhaps you have story ideas of your own.
 Either way, let us know and we’ll get you started.